The 1916 Company Launches the Leading Destination for Collectors, Ushering in a New Era for Watch Enthusiasts

 "Watches have the power to bring people together," remarked Justin Reis, Global CEO of The 1916 Company.
 "Over the years, we've observed our collectors' desire not only for digital connectivity, but the rich experiences of physical interaction – they value the bonds formed with our dedicated Client Advisors and the friendships they've made across our community.
 The evolution into The 1916 Company is a natural progression for us, shaped by our clients' voices and needs.
 With The 1916 Company, we're reinforcing the sense of community, rooted in our existing relationships, while eagerly embracing the opportunity to forge new ones.
 Our vision starts and ends with our customer."

 The 1916 Company is now one of the world's foremost luxury watch and jewelry retailers, connecting the strengths and legacies of the largest pre-owned platform with three independent jewelers.
-Hospitality, warmth, generations of experience, and long-standing partnerships with the most respected luxury watch brands, including Rolex and Patek Philippe, set the tone for this next chapter.
+Hospitality, warmth, generations of experience, and long-standing partnerships with the most respected luxury watch brands set the tone for this next chapter.
 The company's presence spans eight multi-brand salons and five mono-brand boutiques in Philadelphia and Ardmore, PA; Baltimore and Towson, MD; Newark, DE; Denver, CO; Newport Beach, CA; and Scottsdale, AZ.
 John Shmerler and Damon Gross of Radcliffe and Hyde Park Jewelers, respectively, will lead The 1916 Company's authorized retail network.

 These locations are complemented by lounges in Switzerland, Hong Kong, Singapore, Shanghai, and Dubai, as well as New York, Los Angeles, Miami, and Boca Raton.
 The 1916 Company's $200+ million pre-owned collection is accessible both online and across all physical locations, with a distinct focus on the ultra-rare, collectible timepieces and the world of artisanal independent watchmaking.